 Sandwiched between the Everglades and the Gulf of Mexico, the field station sits on a 0.81-acre parcel on Little Hickory Island in Bonita Springs, Florida; just 14 miles from the main campus.
 It provides access to Estero Bay and the Gulf of Mexico through Wiggins Pass to south or New Pass to the north and un-paralleled access to various sub-tropical habitats such as oyster reefs, mangroves and seagrasses (details on local habitats can be found elsewhere on this website).

 5164 Bonita Beach Road, Bonita Springs, Florida 34134

 Michael Parsons, Ph.
 D

-The Florida Gulf Coast University Vester Marine and Environmental Science Research Field Station is located in Bonita Springs at
+Director, Vester Marine and Environmental Sciences Research Field Station